Louis Page (footballer, born 2008): Club career

+Page was named Championship Apprentice of the Season for the 2025–26 season at the 2026 EFL Awards.

 International career

+Page has played youth international football for England at under-17, under-18 and under-20 levels.

+He was a member of England's squad at the 2025 UEFA European Under-17 Championship, and started in their opening game of the tournament against Belgium.
-He has represented England U17s and made his England U18 debut during a 3-1 win over Ukbekistan on 3 September 2025.

-On 10 October 2025, Page made his England U20 debut during a 1-0 defeat to Switzerland at St. George's Park.
+Page made his England under-18 debut during a 3-1 win over Uzbekistan on 3 September 2025.
+On 10 October 2025, Page made his debut at under-20 level, during a 1-0 defeat to Switzerland at St. George's Park.

 On 21 October 2025, Page was included in the England squad for the 2025 FIFA U-17 World Cup.
+He started in their opening loss against Venezuela.
+Page started in the knockout phase victory over South Korea and then came off the bench as a substitute in their next match as England were eliminated by Austria in the round of 16.